viki53/My-Config/Atom Editor.md

 # Appearance

-* atom-material-syntax
-* atom-material-ui
+* atom-material-ui (Material theme, colors can be customised)

-For a material-like theme & syntax highlighting

-Accent color can be changed in the settings
+* atom-material-syntax (The syntax that goes with this theme)

 # UX

 * tool-bar
-* tool-bar-atom
+* tool-bar-atom (Adds a toolbar that I dock on the left side with some quick access shortcuts)
 * remember-folds
 * remember-file-positions

-Adds a toolbar (that I dock on the left side) with some quick access shortcuts

 * auto-reveal-in-sidebar
 * synced-sidebar

 Improves sidebar behavior

-* minimap

-Display a map of the current file on the side.
-Made it absolute on the right side to navigate quickly
+* minimap (Shows a map on the side with a preview of the file to navigate quickly)

 # Coding improvement